karoly-hars/gpt2_episode_summary_generator/README.md

 - ```python3 run_imdb_spider.py --title_keywords star trek -o star_trek_imdb.json```
 - ```python3 run_imdb_spider.py --title_keywords walker texas ranger -o walker_imdb.json```

-- Similarly, running ```python3 run_imdb_spider.py --title_keywords walker texas ranger``` downloads the episode data
-from IMDb for the TV show "Walker, Texas Ranger".

 ##### Wikipedia spider
 The Wiki spider is slightly more complicated than the previous one.
-The user have to provide a starting page for the recursive search in Wikipedia, a string that will be used to filter out URLs (URLs that do not contain the string will be skipped), and a list of keywords, that will be used to filter out more pages based on the title of the Wikipedia article.
+The user have to provide a starting page for the recursive search in Wikipedia, a string that will be used to filter out URLs (URLs that do not contain the string will be skipped), and a list of keywords to filter out additional pages based the title of the Wikipedia article.

 Examples:
 - ```python3 run_wiki_spider.py --start_url https://en.wikipedia.org/wiki/Charmed --title_keywords charmed --url_substring Charmed -o charmed_wiki.json```